 The platform utilizes a bidding system: You post a job, freelancers bid on it.
 Whoever wins the bid, gets the bid.
 In essence, Upwork provides no assistance on both vetting and matching.

-Toptal is known for their slogan: “Hire the top 3% of freelance talent.”
-Whether or not it’s actually the “top 3%” is a hotly debated subject among freelancers and developers.
-With that said, Toptal does invest heavily in their screening process.
+Although their slogan is a hotly debated subject among freelancers and developers, Toptal does invest heavily in their screening process.

 Here’s what their vetting process looks like: